 - 10.3.1 Consider changes to land use, height, and density in the Village based on the land use and building height designations identified in Map 10.2 and Figure 10.2, and policies contained in Section 5.11 and all other sections of this plan. - 10.3.2 Maintain Cordova Bay Village as a low-rise neighbourhood, with building heights of four storeys maximum. - 10.3.3 Within the Village sub-area, apartment, commercial, and mixed-use developments should be generally limited to areas within the Village Core, Mattick's Farm, and existing commercial sites. - 10.3.4 Support commercial and commercial mixed-use on the west side of Cordova Bay Road within the Village Core to enhance the streetscape and create interesting pedestrian frontages.
-On the east side of Cordova Bay Road within the Village Core, consider smallscale accessory commercial that reinforces a "main street" pattern (Figure 10.1). - During redevelopment, seek community 10.3.5 contributions that are consistent with the policies in Section 5.14 and the policies in this section. - 10.3.6 Develop a trail connector and small public square at the intersection of Lochside Drive and Doumac Avenue. - 10.3.7 Along Lochside Drive, maintain twostorey building heights.
-Consider up to additional height to be set into the slope
+On the east side of Cordova Bay Road within the Village Core, consider small-scale accessory commercial that reinforces a "main street" pattern (Figure 10.1). - 10.3.5 During redevelopment, seek community contributions that are consistent with the policies in Section 5.14 and the policies in this section. - 10.3.6 Develop a trail connector and small public square at the intersection of Lochside Drive and Doumac Avenue. - 10.3.7 Along Lochside Drive, maintain twostorey building heights.
+Consider up to three storeys only where slope allows the additional height to be set into the slope away from Lochside Drive.